-Equally worrying is the Secretary General's reporting on corruption.
+Among the most concerning of the Secretary General's findings are those related to corruption.
 Corruption is a corrosive force.
 It erodes trust in institutions.
 It increases the imbalance between those with power and those without.
 And it goes hand-in-hand with the defiance of international norms.
-For these reasons, it is only appropriate that the Security Council recently convened a meeting dedicated exclusively to this issue.
+For these reasons, it is only appropriate that the Sixth Committee chose to address the issue during this year's session.

 In post-conflict scenarios, the United Nations and other international actors face the daunting challenge of providing assistance without inadvertently supporting the networks of corruption that may have contributed to conflict in the first place.
-It should come as no surprise that the first clause of the preamble to the UN Convention against Corruption draws a direct connection between corruption and the erosion of the rule of law.
+Indeed, the first clause of the preamble to the UN Convention against Corruption draws a direct connection between corruption and the erosion of the rule of law.
 The preamble highlights the "seriousness of problems and threats posed by corruption to the stability and security of societies, undermining the institutions and values of democracy, ethical values and justice and jeopardizing sustainable development and the rule of law."